Copper slag: Life cycle analysis of copper slag aggregate

-Mechanical Properties of Copper Slag Aggregate
+Mechanical properties of copper slag aggregate

-In 2015 the Department of Civil Engineering at the Parisutham Institute of Technology and Science preformed a study on the behavior of copper slag aggregate.
+In 2015 the Department of Civil Engineering at the Parisutham Institute of Technology and Science performed a study on the behavior of copper slag aggregate.
 The goal of the study was to test the viability of copper slag as an aggregate.
-To observe how applicable copper slag could be in the construction industry, different ratios of copper slag and sand mixes in concrete were assessed to understand the effects copper slag on concrete.
+To observe how applicable copper slag could be in the construction industry, different ratios of copper slag and sand mixes in concrete were assessed to understand the effects of copper slag on concrete.
 Properties such as compressive strength, tensile strength, slump, and workability were examined.

 The effect copper slag has on concrete compressive strength was found by performing compressive strength test on various 7- and 28-day concrete mixes.
 The ratio of copper slag to sand in each mix varied by 20% increments from 0% to 100%.
 With each mix having a unique amount of copper in it the effects of cooper slag on concrete are observable.
 Results from the compressive strength test found that compressive strength increased as the amount of copper slag in a mix increased.
 In a 28-day mix with 0% copper slag aggregate had a capacity of 35.66 MPa whereas the mix with 100% copper slag had a capacity of 48.76 MPa.

-Copper slag aggregate was also tested under the splitting tensile strength test to understand how it effects the tension of concrete.
+Copper slag aggregate was also tested under the splitting tensile strength test to understand how it affects the tension of concrete.
 The parameters of the test were the same as the compression test with 7- and 28-day mixes having varying amounts of copper slag aggregates in 20% increments.
 Copper slag proved to increase tensile strength as the mixes with more copper slag had high capacities.
 A 28-day mix with 0% copper slag aggregate had a capacity of 4.75 MPa while a mix with 100% copper slag had a capacity of 8.64 MPa.
 In both tests the slump of the concrete was also observed.
 Slump is a measurement of the consistency of concrete before it sets with a higher slump being more fluid.
 Like the strength tests results, the slump increased with higher ratios of copper slag.
 The mix 0% copper slag had a slump of 25mm while the mix with 100% copper slag had 82mm.
-These results can be due to the low water absorption of copper slag(0.16%) compared to sand(1.25%).
+These results can be due to the low water absorption of copper slag (0.16%) compared to sand (1.25%).

 Based on strength, copper slag aggregate provides a great alternative to sand.
 For maximum strength a 100% replacement of copper slag for sand is ideal.
 However, copper slag has lower water absorption and creates higher slump which causes bleeding in concrete.
 Bleeding is the process in which water from concrete is pushed upward due settlements of heavy particles in concrete mix.
 Due to this problem, the researchers recommend a usage of up to 60% copper slag to sand ratio.